rieder/usagi/README.md

 ### How do I get set up? ###

-* Get AMUSE
+* Get AMUSE at http://amusecode.org or https://github.com/amusecode/amuse
 * Get this repository
-* Add this repository's src directory to your PYTHONPATH
+* Add this repository's "src" directory to your PYTHONPATH
 * Where you'd normally use "from amuse.lab import \*", you now write "from usagi.lab import \*" instead.
+Or just import individual modules.

 ### License ###
 See the header of individual scripts.
 In all other cases: see "LICENSE" in the root directory.